kastirbet/NUC-TV/README.md

 - Once restored, it should resume the automated sequence.

 This README only documents the desired functionality.
 Further development is required to implement the automation on the NUC.

+This APP is AI built.
+I did not do anything...